-Contracts Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Contracts Agreed-Upon Procedure Results Mar nager nents s' Respo nse 16 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: RMW was given a list of all contracts that were renewed or initiated during the fiscal period.
-The results did not include findings or criticisms. a.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: RMW was given a list of all contracts that were renewed or initiated during the fiscal year.
+The results criticisms. did not include findings or a.
 Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
-None of the contracts were subject to Public Bid Law.
-The results did not include findings or criticisms. b.
+Contracts were in compliance with Louisiana Public Bid Law.
+The results criticisms. did not include findings or b.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter).
 All selected contracts were approved by the Board of Aldermen.
-The results did not include findings or criticisms. c.
+The results criticisms. did not include findings or c.
 If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment.
-All of the selected contracts were original.
-The results did not include findings or criticisms. d.
+None of the selected contracts was amended during the year.
+The results criticisms. did not include findings or d.
 Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
-All of the selected invoices agreed to the terms of the contract.
-The results did not include findings or criticisms.
+All the selected invoices agreed to the terms of the contract.
+The results criticisms. did not include findings or

-, , Payroll and Personnel Agreed-Upon Procedure Results Managements' Response 16 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Payroll and Personnel Agreed-Upon Procedure Results Mar nager nents s' Respo nse 17 Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
 RMW was provided with a complete list of employees during the fiscal year.
-The results did not include findings or criticisms.
-17 Randomly select one pay period during the fiscal period.
+The results criticisms. did not include findings or 18 Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: a.
 Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 All selected employees documented their attendance and leave.
-The results did not include findings or criticisms. b.
+The results criticisms. did not include findings or b.
 Observe that supervisors approved the attendance and leave of the selected employees/officials.
 All attendance and leave records were approved by supervisors.
-The results did not include findings or criticisms. c.
+The results criticisms. did not include findings or c.
 Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
 Leave accrued or taken during the period was reflected in the Town's leave records.
-The results did not include findings or criticisms.
-18 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination The selected termination payments utilized pay rates that were documented in the employee's personnel file, and were paid all accrued leave at their time of separation.
-The results did not include findings or criticisms.
+The results criticisms. did not include findings or 19 Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination Termination payments agreed to authorized rates and accrued leave agreed to the town's underlying records.
+The results criticisms. did not include findings or